xpark.dataset.TextChunking#

 "fast".chunk_size (int | None) – Target chunk size.
 For

 True, keep the delimiter/pattern at the start of the next chunk instead of the end of the current chunk.
-Defaults toFalse.consecutive (bool) – If
+Defaults toFalse.consecutive (bool) – [fast only] If

 True, split at the start of consecutive delimiter runs instead of the middle.
-Defaults toFalse.forward_fallback (bool) – If
+Defaults toFalse.forward_fallback (bool) – [fast only] If

 RecursiveChunker.from_recipe().
 When set,rulesis ignored and the recipe’s built-in rules are used instead.
 Common recipes include"default".
 See https://huggingface.co/datasets/chonkie-ai/recipes for available recipes.
-Defaults toNone.lang (str) – Language code for recipe loading (e.g.
+Defaults toNone.lang (str) – [recursive only] Language code for recipe loading (e.g.

 "en","zh").
 Only used whenrecipeis set.
 Defaults to"en".